 Tuesday 17 July 2018, 7.30pm

-Two first time duos by Louie Rice & Yoni Silver and Lee Fraser & John Macedo and Enrico Malatesta performing his work ‘Rudimenti’ with Luciano Maggiore.
+Three duo performances by Louie Rice & Yoni Silver, Lee Fraser & John Macedo, and Enrico Malatesta & Luciano Maggiore.

-Enrico Malatesta is a percussionist and sound researcher active in the field of experimental music, sound intervention and performance; his practice explores the relations between sound, space and movement and the vitality of objects, with particular attention to the multimaterial possibilities of the percussion instruments and the relations between sounds and surfaces.
+Enrico Malatesta is a multidisciplinary artist active in the field of experimental research placed between sound art, music and performance; his practice explores the relations between sound, space and movements with particular attention to the multimaterial possibilities of the percussion instruments.
 His research path is characterized by a strong emphasis on the ability to produce multiple information with simple actions, the motion and definition of the experience of listening and sustainability of the presence of the performer.

 Louie Rice: Electronic and acoustic systems - utilising the physicality of the medium, signal chain and spatial context to create disruptive audio, performance and installation.